huynguy-db/arcion-docs/content/docs/target-setup/Cockroach.md

 The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.

-## I. Setup Connection Configuration
+## I. Set up Connection Configuration

-1. From `$REPLICANT_HOME`, navigate to the sample YugabyteSQL connection configuration file:
+1. From `$REPLICANT_HOME`, navigate to the sample Cockroach connection configuration file:
     ```BASH
     vi conf/conn/cockroach.yaml
     ```